Mixer View¶

 Volume Fader¶

 Drag the fader to adjust the track's output level.
-The dB scale is displayed alongside the fader.
+The fader sits over the track's peak meter, with the current level shown as a dB readout below the thumb.

 Level Meters¶

-Stereo level meters (L/R) show the real-time signal level.
-A peak label displays the highest level reached — watch for clipping.
+The peak meter sits directly behind the fader and shows the real-time signal level.
+A peak value displays the highest level reached — watch for clipping.

 Pan¶